edumunozsala/llamaindex-RAG-techniques/README.md

 - sentence-window-retrieval: a sample notebook applying the sentence window retrieval and a reranker in the query engine.

 - auto-merging-retrieval: notebook implementing the auto merging retrieval approach.

+- query-pipelines: notebook with examples using query pipelines to build a sequential chain, Query Rewriting with Retrieval, RAG with/without Query Rewrite.

 # License